 A little-known fact is that any significant amount of life insurance is usually wasted without an appropriate trust.
 A pertinent reality is that without correct planning most individuals with significant holdings, or larger policies holding life insurance, will lose approximately forty cents of every dollar of life insurance upon their death.
 Clients may retain a larger share of their holdings with appropriate planning.
 Oftentimes, we may structure trusts which will allow a spouse who receives life insurance proceeds to benefit from the use of said funds during his or her lifetime, tax-free, and then have such funds benefit the children and future generations estates, tax free as well.
 The policy includes second-to-die life insurance is another option to reduce tax expenses.

-As the retirement age is raised, many people overlook the importance of sufficient savings for retirement.
+As the retirement age is raised, many people overlook the importance of sufficient savings for retirement or for including retirement planning in estate management.
 Many retirement benefits can “disappear” upon the death of the owner.
 There are significant ways in which to balance the use of the funds against potential growth as well as protecting beneficiaries through permissible trust structures.
 These benefits are the result of a lifetime of hard work, and there is no reason to allow them to dissipate upon an unexpected death.
-A client with a large IRA should inquire into establishing a specialized trust to enhance benefits to an heir.
+A client with a large IRA should inquire into establishing a specialized trust for retirement assets to enhance benefits to an heir.